tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

     ## V12B ./results/V12B.sorte..

-In an ‘R-centric’ rather than a ‘CWL-centric’ workflow design the connectivity among workflow steps is established by creating the downstream targets files automatically (see Figure 3).
+In an ‘R-centric’ rather than a ‘CWL-centric’ workflow design the connectivity among workflow steps is established by creating the downstream targets instances automatically (see Figure 3).
 Each step uses the outfiles from the previous step as input, thereby establishing connectivity among each step in the workflow.
 By chaining several *`SYSargsList`* steps together one can construct complex workflows involving